 9. Shop for Appalachian arts and crafts

 An 8-mile driving loop swings past more than 100 galleries, studios and shops in and around downtown Gatlinburg.
-Known as the Great Smoky Mountains Arts and Crafts Community, this collection of stops embraces local art in all its forms, with glassworks, jewelry, leather goods, paintings, pottery, wood carvings and more for sale.
+Known as the Great Smoky Mountains Arts and Crafts Community, this collection of stops embraces local art in all its forms, with glassworks, jewelry, leather goods, paintings, pottery and wood carvings for sale.

 Planning tip: The Gatlinburg Trolley’s yellow line stops along the loop.